 But for those who consider themselves conservative but are squishy on social issues, this ending for GOProud may leave them feeling ambivalent over the loss.
 After all, as the article at Breitbart makes clear, it was Andrew Breitbart who inspired and encouraged the founders of GOProud to pursue their dream of finding acceptance in the GOP.
 And many otherwise conservative political allies get very frustrated with the Christian wing in the GOP who cannot find a way to compromise and make peace with the gay pride quasi civil rights movement.

-Setting aside our differences, as an objective observer, it is sad, in a way, that Log Cabin Republicans and people like LaSalvia and Barron are unable to grasp why we cannot all just get along and why socons will not give up their resistance to complete acceptance of their life styles since, after all, “the times they are a changin’.”
+Setting aside our differences, as an objective observer, it is sad in a way that Log Cabin Republicans and people like LaSalvia and Barron are unable to grasp why we can’t all just get along and why socons won’t give up our resistance to complete acceptance of their life styles since “the times as they are a changin’.”

-But that will always be the dilemma for those of us whose faith guides all of our principles and actions.
+And that will always be the dilemma for those of us whose faith guides all of our principles and actions.
 We have wisdom from God that we will not ignore no matter what popular culture or political movements say or do.
-This sets us apart from those who lack this same wisdom — in ways that sometimes even we cannot put into words.
+This sets apart from those who lack this same wisdom in ways that sometimes we cannot even put into words.

 Nevertheless, we stay our course and refuse to be forced out of the debate or shamed and humiliated into silence as the battle rages.
 Some truths just cannot be changed or denied.
 For those of us who understand this, patience is our greatest ally.